 Post the data from Central Ground Water Board report regarding groundwater depleting at an alarming rate in 30% of the assessed blocks from the assessment of groundwater in the country, the Government has fast-tracked its ambitious Atal Bhujal Yojana.

-About 80% of the rural and urban domestic water supplies in the country are dependent upon the groundwater.
+Close to 80% of the urban and rural domestic water supplies in India rely on groundwater.
 According to a World Bank Report, India accounts for about 25% of the total groundwater abstraction, globally.
-The growing number of dark zones (those areas where the groundwater is overexploited, i.e annual groundwater consumption exceeds the annual groundwater recharge) in the country makes it imperative for this programme to be implemented.
+The increasing number of dark zones (areas where groundwater is overexploited implying annual consumption exceeding annual recharge of groundwater) makes it imperative for this programme to be implemented.
 The programme is expected to receive an approval by the 31st of March 2018.

 Read more ‘Topic of the Day’ and stay ahead of your competition.